wp-plugins/smart-todo/readme.txt

 Total hours are provided dynamically and Title of window is set to active task with the current time spent.
 This is inspired from the Task Timer Google Chrome App.

-You can email me directly for more info: sherk_wing20@yahoo.com .

 Plugin URI: http://www.sherkspear.com/portfolio-item/smart-todo-wordpress-plugin/